ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 {{< figure src = "/img/team/sunny-tseng.jpg" width = "300" alt = "Profile photo of Sunny Tseng." caption = "<strong>Sunny Tseng - University of Northern British Columbia</strong>">}}

 Hi, this is Sunny, a PhD candidate living in Vancouver, Canada.
 Originally from Taiwan, I am a field sound recordist, an artist, and an avian researcher.
 Throughout my academic career, I have been fascinated by R, which I have applied to acoustic data analysis, spatial data analysis, and statistical modeling.
-In the rOpenSci champions program, I will develop 'bbsTrim', a package to streamline Taiwan BBS data retrieval and analysis. 'bbsTrim' will support data retrieval from GBIF, where Taiwan BBS data is stored. 'bbsTrim' will also include population trend modeling, using TRIM (Trends and Indices for Monitoring data).
-Users can tailor species analysis, controlling data stratification, preparation, and modeling.
-As an R package, 'bbsTrim' can easily be integrated into other R programming processes.
-The goal is to expand Taiwan BBS data access to the broader R-society in Taiwan.
+In the rOpenSci Champions Program, I will develop 'bbsTrim', a package to streamline Taiwan BBS data retrieval and analysis. 'bbsTrim' will support data retrieval from GBIF, where Taiwan BBS data is stored. 'bbsTrim' will also include population trend modeling, using TRIM (Trends and Indices for Monitoring data).
+Users will be able to tailor species analysis, controlling data stratification, preparation, and modeling.
+As an R package, 'bbsTrim' will be easily integrated into other R programming processes.
+The goal is to expand access of Taiwan's BBS data to the broader R-society in Taiwan.

 ## Mirna Vazquez Rosas Landa